 We have dedicated Wellbeing lessons (of which RSE is a part) that are taught by the Wellbeing Department and are part of our timetable.
-The Head of Wellbeing, Maggie Keeley, leads the department and supporting activities, such as Wellbeing Mornings, in which Guest Speakers visit the school.
+The Head of Wellbeing, Maggie Keeley, leads the department and supporting activities, such as Guest Speakers who visit the school.
 Form tutors also enable issues to be picked up on and expanded as necessary during form time.
 Lessons are often discussion led, but all offer varying levels of challenge and differentiation for the students.
 We invite external speakers and theatre companies with expertise in sexual health, online safety, and relationships to work with our students in an age-appropriate manner

-From September 2022 when joining WGS, parents receive information outlining the Wellbeing programme including the elements of RSE.
-They are asked if they would like more information and it is assumed if a reply is not received that they give their consent to their child receiving the lessons.
-Information regarding Wellbeing (PSHE and RSE) is published via Firefly and on the school website.
+When joining WGS, parents receive information outlining the Wellbeing programme including the elements of RSE.
+They are asked if they would like more information directed to Firefly where a full overview and examples of resources can be found.
+Information regarding Wellbeing (PSHE and RSE) is regularly updated and published via Firefly and on the school website.
 (Letter in Appendix ii).